White-cheeked barbet: Food and feeding

-These barbets are arboreal and will rarely visit the ground.
-They obtain most of the water they need from their fruit diet.
-When water is available in a tree hole, they will sometimes drink and bathe.
+The white-cheeked barbet eating is arboreal and rarely visits the ground.
+It obtains most of the water needed from its fruit diet.
+When water is available in a tree hole, it sometimes drinks and bathes.

-These birds are mostly frugivorous, but will take winged termites and other insects opportunistically.
-They feed on the fruits of various Ficus species including Ficus benjamina and Ficus mysorensis, and introduced fruit trees such as Muntingia calabura.
-When foraging they are quite aggressive and will attempt to chase other barbets, koels and other frugivores.
+It is mostly frugivorous, feeding on the fruits of various Ficus species including Ficus benjamina and Ficus mysorensis, but takes winged termites and other insects opportunistically.
+It also fruits of introduced tree species such as Muntingia calabura.
+When foraging it is aggressive and attempts to chase other barbets, Asian koels and other frugivores.

-These barbets play an important role in forests as seed dispersal agents.
-They also visit the flowers of Bombax for nectar and may be involved in pollination.
+The white-cheeked barbet plays an important role in forests as seed dispersal agents.
+It also visits the flowers of Bombax for nectar and may be involved in pollination.

-Their fruit eating makes them a minor nuisance in fruit orchards although they are noted as having a beneficial effect in coffee plantations.
+Its fruit eating makes it a minor nuisance in fruit orchards although it is noted as having a beneficial effect in coffee plantations.

-A species of tick in the genus Haemaphysalis is known to be specific in its parasitic association with this species and some species of Leucocytozoon are known to be blood parasites.
+A species of tick in the genus Haemaphysalis is known to be specific in its parasitic association with the white-cheeked barbet, and some species of Leucocytozoon are known to be blood parasites.
 Some species of Haemaphysalis are known to carry the virus responsible for the Kyasanur forest disease.
 Shikras have been recorded preying on adults.

 Breeding

-In Periyar Tiger Reserve, white-cheeked barbets begin breeding in December and continue to nest until May.
-They are believed to form a pair bond that lasts for longer than a single breeding season.
+In Periyar Tiger Reserve, the white-cheeked barbet begins breeding in December and continue to nest until May.
+It is thought to form a pair bond that lasts for longer than a single breeding season.
 Calling is intense during the courtship period.
 Courtship feeding of the female by the male is usual prior to copulation.
 Calling intensity drops after the hatching of the eggs.

 The nest hole is usually made in dead branches.
 These barbets are aggressive towards smaller hole-nesters such as the Malabar barbet, sometimes destroying their nests by pecking at the entrance.
 Both sexes excavate the nest and it can take about 20 days to complete the nest.
 Eggs are laid about 3–5 days after nest excavation.
 About 3 eggs are laid.
 The incubation period is 14 to 15 days.
 During the day both sexes incubate, but at night, only the female sits on the eggs.
 The pair will defend their nests from palm squirrels which sometimes prey on the eggs.
 Chicks are fed an insect rich diet.
 The young leave the nest after 36 to 38 days.

-These birds are primary cavity nesters, chiseling out the trunk or a vertical branch of tree with a round entry hole.
+The white-cheeked barbet is a primary cavity nester, chiseling out the trunk or a vertical branch of tree with a round entry hole.
 They breed from December to July, sometimes raising two broods.
 Favoured nest trees in urban areas include gulmohur (Delonix regia) and African tulip (Spathodea campanulata).
 These nest holes may also be used as roosts.
 They may reuse the same nest tree each year but often excavate a new entrance hole.